mixu/npm_lazy/readme.md

 When a resource is requested:

 - Anything that we don't have locally gets fetched from registry.npmjs.com on demand.
-- Metadata is updated when the resource is requested the first time after a restart, and if the resource is requested an hour later (which is the max age for package metadata).
+- Metadata is updated when the resource is requested the first time after a restart, and if the resource is requested later than the max age set in configuration (which is currently set to 0.
+Set the max age for package metadata in the config.js file to override this).